TencentARC/ARC-Hunyuan-Video-7B/README.md

 <p>

 ## News
+- 2025.08.05: We release ShortVid-Bench, a specialized, human-annotated benchmark with multiple-choice questions for evaluating short-video understanding.
 - 2025.07.29: We release the training code for instruction tuning.
 - 2025.07.25: We release the [model checkpoint](https://huggingface.co/TencentARC/ARC-Hunyuan-Video-7B) and inference code of ARC-Hunyuan-Video-7B including [vLLM](https://github.com/vllm-project/vllm) version.
 - 2025.07.25: We release the [API service](https://arc.tencent.com/zh/document/ARC-Hunyuan-Video-7B) of ARC-Hunyuan-Video-7B, which is supported by [vLLM](https://github.com/vllm-project/vllm).
 We release two versions: one is V0, which only supports video description and summarization in Chinese; the other is the version consistent with the model checkpoint and the one described in the paper.

 ## TODOs

-- [ ] Relase ShortVid-Bench, a specialized, human-annotated benchmark with multiple-choice questions
+- [x] Relase ShortVid-Bench, a specialized, human-annotated benchmark with multiple-choice questions
 - [x] Release training code for instruction tuning

 ## Usage

 ### Dependencies

-- Our inference can be performed on a single NVIDIA A100 40GB GPU.
+Our inference can be performed on a single NVIDIA A100 40GB GPU.
-- For the vLLM deployment version, we recommend using two NVIDIA A100 40GB GPUs.

 ### Installation